JadingTsunami/SLADE/README.md

 * Allow shift-snapping to existing draw points instead of just vertices
 * Add MBF specials to Boom linedef definitions
 * Add running increment and decrement options to properties panel.
+* Hold "alt" and left-click in 3D mode to perform "Restricted" flood selection (only select same upper/mid/lower texture as the clicked one, and only the same line side (i.e., front vs. back))